 Arranging a direct cremation in New Hampshire

-A direct cremation can be arranged in New Hampshire for around $1,350.
-This is the least expensive cremation option for families.
-A direct cremation means that there are no services, the cremation goes ahead once all the documentation has been completed and then the cremated remains are returned to the family in a temporary container.
-Incremental options, such as a private family viewing or an upgraded cremation urn, can be added to a basic direct cremation package for an additional fee.
+A direct cremation, which means no services, can be arranged in New Hampshire for around $1,200.
+It is the least expensive cremation option for families.
+Once all the documentation has been completed, the cremated remains are returned to the family in a temporary container.

 How do I decide between a burial or a cremation in New Hampshire?

-The decision of choosing between burial or cremation is very much a personal choice.
+Choosing between burial or cremation is very much a personal choice.
 The deceased may have left explicit wishes or surviving family may have to make a decision.
-Faith and/or funds for the funeral service can play a significant role in whether a burial or cremation is chosen.
-Having a pre-existing cemetery plot can be an important aspect as burial plots can be quite expensive to purchase these days.
-Cremation is certainly on the increase in the United States, and is becoming a popular funeral alternative for many now.
-Green burials are also another option that can be considered.
+Faith and/or funds for the funeral service can significantly influence whether a burial or cremation is chosen.
+Having a pre-existing cemetery plot can be an essential aspect, as burial plots can be pretty expensive to purchase these days.

 If you are unsure whether to choose between burial or cremation, talk to family and friends, and discuss the decision with your funeral director.